SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/15-select-compute-resources-for-session.md

-# How to select compute resources for your session
+# Select compute resources for your session

 To change which resource class your project’s session launcher uses, you can edit the default resource class used by your session launcher: